embrace-io/embrace-docs/content/ios/best-practices/ci-dsym-upload.md

 # The Gist

 Most CI systems operate via a build "job", where that job consists of multiple "steps".
 These jobs run on an "agent" - an environment to host this process.
-These build jobs become very customizable and very different but for the sake of this document lets focus on the following example workflow:
+These build jobs become very customizable and very different but for the sake of this document we will focus on the following example workflow:

 The following is a psuedo job declaration syntax:
 ```